 Consumers who are either looking for hemp oil or CBD oil may be confronted with a ton of confusion and overwhelming information on the internet.
-These two oils are very different and include their own uses and benefits.
+Hemp oil and CBD oil are very different.
+These two oils are very individual and include their own uses and benefits.

 CBD oil is extracted from the full cannabis plant – including the leaves, flowers (or “buds”) and stalks.
 Cannabidiol, or CBD for short, is one of many active compounds or cannibinoids found in the cannabis plant.